dotku/job-hunt/README.md

 Solution: it needs create a privice control manager to help them match the disierd company, without hurting their current position or life.

+I might want to use local storage first for the problem, then use cloud store (eg. Firebase) for database hosting.

 ## Principles

 1. Innovation